Bayesian Dropout: Methods

-One way to understand regularizers and Bayesian priors is that they improve generalization performance by shrinking parameter estimates towards zeros (or some other value).
-From eq.~(\ref{eq:BLRPosterior}) it is evident that in the linear regression model when the prior is $\lambda_0=0$, dropout shrinks parameters towards $\m \Lambda_1^{-1}\m X^\top \m y$, corresponding to the maximum likelihood estimate of each weight in isolation.
+\paragraph{Dropout as parameter shrinkage} Bayesian priors often understood as improving performance through regularization.
+From eq.~(\ref{eq:BLRPosterior}) it is evident that in the linear regression model, when the prior is $\lambda_0=0$, dropout shrinks parameters towards $\m \Lambda_1^{-1}\m X^\top \m y$, corresponding to the maximum likelihood estimate of each weight in isolation of the other (due to the Hadamard product in $\m \Lambda_1$).
 Thus, dropout provides shrinkage towards a solution with no co-adaptation.
-We illustrate this in the left-pane of Figure~\ref{fig:shrinkage} for a quantitative structure property relationship (QSPR) data example from the literature~\cite{Wold2001} with $n=19$ observation and $p=7$ highly correlated covariates.
-We flipped the sign of one of the covariates (DGR) so that all covariates were positively correlated with the response.
-In contrast to ridge regression and Lasso, dropout shrinks the parameters towards an all positive solution, as would be expected when all covariates are positively correlated with the response.
+This is illustrated in \cref{fig:toydata} (a) for a quantitative structure property relationship (QSPR) data example~\cite{Wold2001} with $n=19$ observation and $p=7$ highly correlated covariates.
+The sign of the DGR feature was flipped so that all covariates were positively correlated with the response.
+In contrast ridge regression and Lasso, dropout shrinks the parameters towards an all positive solution, as would be expected when all covariates are positively correlated with the response.